BolajiAyodeji/chat-with-siri/README.md

 ## Deployment

 You can fork and deploy anywhere you want or use the one-click buttons below to deploy to Vercel or Netlify.
+All you need is to ensure you add the environment variables mentioned in the [Getting Started](#getting-started) section.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2FBolajiAyodeji%2Fchat-with-siri&env=APP_MODE,OPENAI_API_KEY,ELEVENLABS_API_KEY&envDescription=API%20keys%20needed%20for%20the%20application) [![Deploy to Netlify](https://netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/bolajiayodeji/chat-with-siri#APP_MODE=production)